 I’m of course not actually saying that my father was Mr. Wonderful.
 Probably no father is, but …it gives a nice feeling and I love the image of him as a tall man and a small man.
 We all are.

 In the early eighties, Stephanie and I got married, lived two years in central London and then two years just outside Paris.
 When we moved back to Oslo in 85 we had started a small family.
 In my parents kitchen I found two worn out decks of cards .
 The two of them had been laying patience with these decks, possibly every day for several years.
 The two decks had very clear and very different wear-marks according to where the respective owner put their thumb to lay out the cards.
 I bought new, quite exclusive, decks of cards for my parents and pocketed the two worn out decks.
 I had started making prints on the then new Canon colour photocopier and, mixing and matching, made good use of the cards there for a while.
 The cards used in the animation here are my fathers.
 In this piece they come into new play.

-One of my fathers hobbies was photography and through joining him in a photography course when I was around 14, my eyes were opened to this magic.
+One of my fathers hobbies was photography and through joining him in a photography course when I was around 14, my eyes opened to this magic.